 Laura Devendorf, an assistant professor of information science with the ATLAS Institute, has been awarded a National Science Foundation CAREER award, providing $550,000 over five years to support the development of smart textiles.
-The award is one of the most prestigious given to faculty in the early phases of their careers.
+The award, supporting the project Developing Next-Generation Rapid Prototyping Tools to Catalyze Innovation in Smart Textiles, is one of the most prestigious given to faculty in the early phases of their careers.

 One way that Devendorf’s smart textile research is notable is the collaborations she’s sought out with weavers and members of the crafting community.
 A weaver herself, she took this approach from the start and is surprised it’s not more widespread.